 As a bonus, Eryk and John give away two brilliant ideas for modern-day tourism related to rail pushcarts.

-Cover: via Unfathomed Japan: A Travel Tale in the Highways and Byways of Japan and Formosa by Harold and Alice Focht
+Cover: via public domain Unfathomed Japan: A Travel Tale in the Highways and Byways of Japan and Formosa by Harold and Alice Focht

 Do us a favor and rate/review the show!
 It really helps.
 Do it on Apple Podcasts or here on our website.